 Because of all the new options in color and texture, spray painting has become somewhat of a trend.
 It is probably the most popular thing used for remodeling and repair on a budget.
 It can also be used for fun craft and art projects, or for adding character to things you already have around the house.
 I was so inspired by some of these brilliant ideas, I thought I would put together a list of some of my favorite, cool spray paint ideas!
-Pretty soon you might find yourself with a cabinet full of spray paint, and an endless list of projects.
+Pretty soon you might find yourself with a cabinet full of spray paint, even metallic spray paint!
+Not to mention an endless list of projects.

 Check out these cool spray paint ideas!

 It's just one example of how a few coats of spray paint can save you a ton of money.
 Hop on over to The TipToe Fairy to see how it's done!

 2. DIY Metallic Spray Paint Flower Pots